Accused Russian spy's U.S. legal fees paid by Moscow-owned bank

 Buryakov's lawyer, Scott Hershman of the firm White & Case, told U.S. District Judge Richard Berman that his firm had signed a retainer agreement with Buryakov's employer, state-owned Vnesheconombank.

-Vnesheconombank’s decision to fund Buryakov’s defence comes after the Russian foreign ministry called on the United States to release him, saying prosecutors had not provided evidence to support the allegations.
+Vnesheconombank's decision to fund Buryakov's defense comes after the Russian foreign ministry called on the United States to release him, saying prosecutors had not provided evidence to support the allegations.

 Buryakov has pleaded not guilty to charges of conspiracy and acting as an unregistered agent of Russia.